 The average cost of cover varies widely depending on the type of policy you get, so think about what would most suit you and your household.

 If your home has central heating, you may want to include this as part of your cover – this will include protection for your radiators.

-But look out for any superfluous extras in your policy.
-For example, things already covered in your existing home insurance, such as electrical problems, pipes and drainage.
+But look out for any superfluous extras in your policy – for example, things already covered in your existing home insurance, such as electrical problems, pipes and drainage.

 Yes.
 An annual service is essential for keeping your boiler running efficiently and safely.
-We recommend you get one whether or not you take boiler breakdown cover.
+We recommend you get one whether or not you take out breakdown cover.
 At Which?, we only review and publish information about contracts that offer an annual service.

 Regular checks help ensure your boiler is working properly and may even help prolong its life.
 Many providers will only cover you if you have an annual service.
 Some providers don't include an annual service as part of your cover, so their contracts can seem cheaper.

 In fact, 70% of boiler cover owners we asked faced a price increase when their yearly renewal was offered.
 Before choosing a provider, check what the cost of its contract is beyond the first 12 months, or after any introductory discount has finished.

 Keep an eye on your bill when it comes to renewal time, and don’t be afraid to haggle or shop around.
 Some providers may be able to offer you a price as if you were a new customer.

 While breakdown cover may give you peace of mind, you should also remember that some problems may not be covered by a servicing contract.
 A typical example is where sludge build-up occurs.
 This would require a full system flush (which can cost more than £400), but not all of the companies we looked at cover the cost of this in their policies.